lerer-veracode/Veracode-manual-for-GitHub/README.md

 ## Scaling in an Organization
-For larger organization who seek a more help on how to utilize the above suggestions and ease their different teams onboarding process - to encouraging faster and easier adoption of DevSecOps.
+For larger organization who seek more help on how to utilize the above suggestions and ease the onboarding process of their different teams - to encouraging faster and easier adoption of DevSecOps.

 ### Share templated workflows
 Workflow define and save in each repository, however, instead of copy-paste for every repository we can use GitHug shared workflows by creating `.github` repository in the account.